 Two years of study proved Anthony didn’t want to be a lawyer.
 So he took a small bequest and turned it into his ticket to acting school for the next three years.
 He was lucky to have excellent teachers in the mime and radio departments, two fields of art that would be very useful in the future.

-Anthony was one of hundreds invited to meet the director.
 Given the difficulties of the proposed costume, Lucas was interested in Anthony’s acting and mime skills.
 Anthony on the other hand wasn’t interested at all.
 Having once asked for his money back on seeing 2001 – A Space Odyssey, he had never been attracted by the world of sci-fi.
 He refused the interview, not wishing to waste Lucas’s time.

 His older and wiser agent ensured that he did meet the director.
-It was a concept painting of the character that really grabbed his interest and, having read the script, he was thrilled to be given the role.
+It was a Ralph McQuarrie’s concept painting of the character that really grabbed his interest and, having read the script, he was thrilled to be given the role.

 The next day he was covered in plaster to make a mould of his body, the first step in creating the now globally recognised character.
 Six months later the costume was almost ready and filming began.

 It wasn’t an easy shoot for Anthony.
-The seventeen pieces of the amazing gold suit didn’t quite fit him or each other.
+The seventeen pieces of the amazing gold suit didn’t quite fit him, or each other.
 It was cold in the desert scenes and boiling in Elstree studio during the hottest summer on record.
-His companion, R2D2, was silent during filming – the sounds added in post-production by Ben Burtt, so Anthony spent weeks talking to himself.
-Lucas later worked to replace Anthony’s vocal performance with a more American one.
+His companion, R2D2, was speechless during filming – the sounds added in post-production by Ben Burtt, so Anthony spent weeks talking to himself.
+Lucas later worked to replace Anthony’s on-set vocal performance with a more American one.
 Eventually he found nothing fitted the original like the original and generously asked Anthony to dub his own character voice back onto the edited film.

 Anthony has been involved in many of the spin-offs.
-Amongst other events, as the character he performed in the three radio dramatisations, tap-danced on The Muppet Show, promoted measles and polio vaccines, wrote and produced anti-smoking commercials, danced with Donny and Marie Osmond, took part in the Oscar Ceremonies, befriended Big Bird on Sesame Street filmed and voiced his animated figure as the pilot in Disney’s ride, Star Tours-The Adventures Continue, became a breakfast cereal, Kellogg’s C-3POs, and had his own cartoon series, Droids.
+Amongst other events, as the character he performed in the three radio dramatisations of the original trilogy, tap-danced on The Muppet Show, promoted measles and polio vaccines, wrote and produced anti-smoking commercials, danced with Donny and Marie Osmond, took part in the Oscar Ceremonies, befriended Big Bird on Sesame Street filmed and voiced his animated figure as the pilot in Disney’s ride, Star Tours-The Adventures Continue, became a breakfast cereal, Kellogg’s C-3POs, and had his own cartoon series, Droids.
 The Clone Wars, LEGO-The Yoda Chronicles, Droid Tales and Rebels are some of the other animated series he has voiced, as well as the WAZE and TomTom GPS satnav devices.